 - Specialization: Twentieth and Twenty-first Century Spanish Narrative, Cinema, and Culture

 - Graduate Classes: Spanishness in Contemporary Peninsular Literature and Cinema, Post-Civil War Spanish Novel, Post-Franco Spanish Novel

 Dr. Talia Weltman-Cisneros (Assistant Professor of Spanish)

-- Specialization: Twentieth and Twenty-First Century Latin American Narrative
+- Specialization: Afro-Latinx/Afro-Latin American cultural production.
+Twentieth & Twenty-First Century Latin American Narrative

 Dr. Jiyoung Yoon (Associate Professor of Spanish):

 - Graduate Classes: Advanced Spanish Grammar, Spanish Linguistics, Spanish Syntax and Morphology